DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 The current spot rate is USD/GBP 1.28 and the 3-month futures price is USD/GBP 1.20. **F < S**, the base currency (GBP) is trading at a forward discount.
 To hedge, he will short GBP futures at a lower price and as the contract gets close to maturity, the futures price will approach the spot price of 1.28 and he proceeds to close the contract by buying GBP at 1.28 => there will be a loss on the futures contract => resulting in a **negative roll yield**.
 This would increase the hedging cost.

+##### Roll Yields Strategies
+- Implement the carry trade.
+Buy the high-yield currency and sell the low-yield currency.
+- Trade the forward rate bias.
+Buy the forward discount currency and sell the forward premium currency.

 #### Option Strategies

 - Risk Reversal